junkdog/sift/README.md

   A tool to model and analyze the design of systems from bytecode.

+Template options:
+  -t, --template TEMPLATE  The template producing the system model.
+  -l, --list-templates     Print all templates detected on the current classpath.
+  -T, --list-entity-types  Lists entity types defined by template.
+  -f, --class-dir PATH     Jar or root directory with classes to analyze.
+  --profile                Print execution times and input/output for the executed
+                           template.
+  -X, --dump-system-model  Print all entities along with their properties and metadata.

 Entity tree options:
   -L, --max-depth INT             Max display depth of the tree.
   -F, --filter REGEX              Filters nodes by label. (repeatable)